neuro-inc/neuro-cli/docs/functions_reference.rst

                       timeout: aiohttp.ClientTimeout = DEFAULT_TIMEOUT, \
                   ) -> None

-       Log into Neuro platform using previously acquired token.
+       Log into Neuro Platform using previously acquired token.
 The method is deprecated and not recommended to use.
 Provided tokens will be revoked eventually.

        :param str token: authorization token.

-       :param ~yarl.URL url: Neuro platform API URL, ``URL("https://staging.neu.ro/api/v1")`` by default.
+       :param ~yarl.URL url: Neuro Platform API URL, ``URL("https://staging.neu.ro/api/v1")`` by default.

        :param aiohttp.ClientTimeout timeout: optional timeout for HTTP operations, see